 characteristics, they found that certain attributes did seem to cluster together.
 This

 clustering seemed to point toward the definition of three general types of temperament (although quite a few of the

 children did not easily fit into any of these three "types").

 This type - approximately forty per cent of the 141 children in the

 total sample were placed in this category - was held to be characterised by positiveness

 in mood, regularity in bodily functions, a low or moderated intensity of

 reaction, adaptability and positive approach to, rather than withdrawal from,

+new situations.
 In infancy these children seemed to quickly establish regular sleeping

 and feeding schedules, were generally cheerful and adapted quickly to new